ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 # Connecting an external application
 {: #connecting-external-app}

-{{site.data.keyword.databases-for-postgresql_full}} provides connection string information for you to connect youyr applications, `psql`, and other third-party PostgreSQL applications.
+{{site.data.keyword.databases-for-postgresql_full}} provides connection string information for you to connect your applications, `psql`, and other third-party PostgreSQL applications.
 To connect to your deployment, use the admin user that is created when the service is provisioned.
 To get started you will have to:
 1. Set the admin credentials
 2. Retrieve the connection information associated with your deployment.